shivanikharva/shivanikharva.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: A brief description of me and my interests
 ---

 My name is Shivani Kharva.
-I have the following qualities:

-- I'm a cutie
-- I'm also a smartie

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://www.youtube.com/watch?v=dQw4w9WgXcQ) and it will answer **all** your questions.
+I grew up in Anaheim, California, but I'd love to see more of the world.
+I've always had an interest in mathematics and the more technical side of the world, so my interest in web design and computer programming was not shocking to me.

+Some fun facts about me:
+* I love reading, writing, baking, and spending time with my friends and family.
+* My family has a german shepherd named Sheru.
+His name means lion in Hindi because his fur looks like a lion.
+* My love of learning new skills and concepts is what keeps me motivated.